 Do I need a partner?
 NO. You don’t need a partner.
 Just a desire to get some vigorous exercise while listening to great music and having fun.
 We change partners for each dance so you’re unlikely to be left sitting out.

 Is it physical?
 YES.
 Like most types of dancing, SCD can be quite a workout.
 We encourage warming up before dance sessions and stretching afterwards.
 SCD can improve your balance and posture as well as maintaining mental and aerobic fitness.

 Do I need special shoes?
-NO. Most dancers now wear soft leather dance shoes designed specifically for SCD, but the beginner should wear any comfortable shoes with a soft non-slip sole.
+NO. Most dancers wear soft leather dance shoes designed specifically for SCD, but the beginner should wear any enclosed comfortable shoes with a flat, soft non-slip sole.
+To avoid injury we request no sandals or high heels be worn please.
 Details of dance shoe suppliers can be found on the ‘Links’ page.